awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 You need to create the following resources to enable communication:
 + A subnet in the parent Availability Zone\.
 For information about creating subnets, see [Creating a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
 Use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html) to find the parent zone\.
 + A transit gateway\.
-For information about how to create a transit gateway, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw) in the *AWS Transit Gateways Guide*\.
+For information about how to create a transit gateway, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw) in the *Amazon VPC Transit Gateways*\.
 + A VPC attachment for the Availability Zone VPC to the transit gateway\.
-For information about how to create a transit gateway attachment to a VPC, see [Transit gateway attachments to a VPC](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html) in the *AWS Transit Gateways Guide*\.
+For information about how to create a transit gateway attachment to a VPC, see [Transit gateway attachments to a VPC](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html) in the *Amazon VPC Transit Gateways Guide*\.
 + An entry for the Availability Zone VPC in the transit gateway route table\.
-For information about how to create transit gateway routes, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in the *AWS Transit Gateways Guide*\.
+For information about how to create transit gateway routes, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in the *Amazon VPC Transit Gateways Guide*\.
 + For each VPC, an entry in the VPC route table that has the other VPC CIDR as the destination, and the transit gateway ID as the target\.
 For more information, see [Routing for a transit gateway](route-table-options.md#route-tables-tgw)\.

   In the example, the route table for VPC 1 contains the following entry: